KhioneusNevula/MagicUniversity/README.md

 * Health (Mortal): The need for a Character's Avatar to be unwounded and not sick.
 * Shelter: The need for a Character's Avatar to not be susceptible to the elements.
 * Comfort: The need for a Character's Avatar to be comfortable.
-* Pleasure: The need for a Character's Avatar to be enjoying, in the sense not feeling pain and eating or feeling sensations they like.
+* Contentment: The need for a Character's Avatar to be enjoying, in the sense not feeling pain and eating or feeling sensations they like.
 * Connection: The need for a Character to have social relationships
 * Love: The need for a Character to be loved.
 * Purpose: The need for a Character to understand what they are doing.